jees47/water-reminder/README.md

 # water-reminder
-A water reminder app done in React + vite
+A water reminder app done in React + Vite